Family-Friendly Hiking Trails in NYC to Tackle This Fall

 With more than 12 miles of kid-friendly green space and hiking trails, La Tourette Park is a treasure.
 Photo by Kyra Stoddart

 Nestled in the center of Staten Island, the Greenbelt area is a treasure trove of trails and resources for kids of all ages and interests.
-We hiked the Nature Center Trail because we had small children, so a 0.85-mile loop seemed like the perfect distance (there are tons more trails for seasoned hikers or older kids listed here).
+The Nature Center Trail is a perfect route for little ones: Its 0.85-mile loop is a perfect distance for little legs.
+If you're looking for more of a challenge, there are tons more trails for seasoned hikers or older kids listed here.
 We meandered down the trail to the left of the building and were led down a kid-friendly wood-chipped path through a forest area with lots of stumps, logs, rocks, and critters to keep the kids interested.
 Check the hours of the Nature Center before you make your plans: There are fantastic planned activities available for families, but limited hours when it's not peak season.
 The day we went, the Nature Center was closed, so we were without bathrooms—something to keep in mind when you plan your hike.